Aalto-Electric-Drives/motulator/docs/_sources/2dof_pi_ctrl.rst.txt

 2DOF PI Controller
 ==================

 A proportional-integral (PI) controller is widely used in motor drives.
 The standard one-degree-of-freedom (1DOF) PI controller manipulates only the control error, i.e., it has single input and single output.
-Its two-degree-of-freedom (2DOF) version has two inputs (reference signal and feedback signal), which allows to design disturbance rejection and reference tracking separately.
-The 2DOF PI controller can also be understood as a state feedback controller with intergral action and reference feedforward.
+Its two-degree-of-freedom (2DOF) version has two inputs (reference signal and feedback signal), which allows to design disturbance rejection and reference tracking separately [1]_.
+The 2DOF PI controller can also be understood as a state feedback controller with intergral action and reference feedforward [2]_.

 In the following, we will use the 2DOF PI speed controller as an example, cf. the :class:`motulator.control.common.SpeedCtrl` class.
 However, the 2DOF PI controller can be used for other control tasks as well.
 If desired, the 2DOF PI controller can be parametrized to be a 1DOF PI controller.